-Ownership interest Investment in controlled entities Incorporated 2019 2018 Scarborough Equities Pty Ltd Australia 100% 100% Scarborough Resources Pty Ltd Australia 100% 100% Bentley Portfolio No.1 Pty Ltd Australia 100% 100% Devisd Pty Limited Australia 100% 100% ShopBites Pty Limited Australia 100% 100% rdrct.it Pty Limited Australia 100% 100% Yurn.it Pty Limited Australia 100% 100% My Social Stream Pty Limited Australia 50% 100% Social Stream Inc United States - 100% beaXchange Limited (incorporated on 11 October 2018) Malta 100% - Tied OÜ (incorporated on 13 May 2019) Estonia 100% -
+Ownersh ip interest

+Investment in controlled entities Incorporated 2020 2019

+Scarborough Equities Pty Ltd Australia 100% 100%

+Scarborough Resources Pty Ltd Australia 100% 100%

+Bentley Portfolio No.1 Pty Ltd Australia 100% 100%

+Devisd Pty Limited Australia 100% 100%

+ShopBites Pty Limited Australia 100% 100%

+rdrct.it Pty Limited Australia 100% 100%

+Yurn.it Pty Limited Australia 100% 100%

+My Social Stream Pty Limited Australia 100% 100%

+beaXchange Limited Malta 100% 100%

+Tied OÜ Estonia 100% 100%

 Subsidiaries are all entities (including structured entities) over which the Consolidated Entity has control.
 The Consolidated Entity controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the group.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Consolidated Entity.
 They are deconsolidated from the date that control ceases.
 The acquisition method of accounting is used to account for business combinations by the Consolidated Entity.

-The controlled entities have a June financial year-end except for the entities based in Malta and Estonia.
-All intercompany balances and transactions between entities in the Consolidated Entity, including any unrealised profits or losses, have been eliminated on consolidation.
+The controlled entities have a June financial year-end except for the entities based in Malta and Estonia (which have a calendar financial year).
+All inter-company balances and transactions between entities in the Consolidated Entity, including any unrealised profits or losses, have been eliminated on consolidation.